rttomlinson/mcmakler_backend/README.md

 ### Starting the server

-To start the local development server use the `npm run start:dev`, this will utilize nodemon to refresh the server when changes are made
+To start the local development server use the `npm run start:dev`.
+This will use nodemon to refresh the server when changes are made.
 If you'd like you only start the server once, use `npm start`.

 The server will default to port 8080.
 Navigate to localhost:8080.